google/mesop/docs/guides/debugging.md

 1. Open your Mesop app in Google Chrome.

-1. Right-click anywhere on the page and select "Inspect" or use the keyboard shortcut top open Chrome DevTools:
+1. Right-click anywhere on the page and select "Inspect" or use the keyboard shortcut to open Chrome DevTools:
     - Windows/Linux: Ctrl + Shift + I
     - macOS: Cmd + Option + I